PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 Growth engineers likely won't help you find traction, they need products to connect and optimize to thrive.
 Once you have traction, it might be the right time to hire a growth engineer to fuel rapid growth.

-From our experience, we'd recommend the type of growth engineer who is both technical and entrepreneurial, this often arises in former founders.
+From our experience, we'd recommend the technical and entreprenuerial growth engineer, this often arises in former founders.
 Later-stage teams often find success with larger growth teams, and more marketing-focused roles, but we haven't made it that far yet.

-If you're still curious about our growth team, check out [their small team page](/handbook/small-teams/growth).
+Still curious about our growth team?
+Check out [their small team page](/handbook/small-teams/growth).

 ## Further reading